L.A. County to keep mask mandate at airports, on public transit - NewsBreak

 The new order comes after a federal judge on Monday overturned a federal mandate that required masks on trains, planes, buses and at travel hubs.
 Then on Wednesday, the Department of Justice filed a notice of appeal seeking to reverse the decision at the request of the Centers for Disease Control and Prevention.

-Also Wednesday, the California Department of Public Health updated its state guidance to recommend — but no longer require — masks on public transit.

-Despite any federal or state changes, the nation’s most populous county is keeping mask rules in place as COVID-19 cases and test positivity rates increase, according to the L.A.
+Despite any federal change, the nation’s most populous county is keeping mask rules in place as COVID-19 cases and test positivity rates increase, according to the L.A.
 County Department of Public Health.

 Per the L.A.
-County order, which goes into effect Friday, masks are required to be worn by everyone age 2 and older, regardless of their COVID-19 vaccine status.
+County order, masks are required to be worn by everyone age two and older, regardless of their COVID-19 vaccine status.

 The face coverings must be worn on all public transit within the county, including on commuter trains, subways, buses, taxis and rideshares, and in indoor transportation hubs including airports and bus terminals, train and subway stations, and sea ports.